danilisimussama/danilisimussama/README.md

 My main interests are data analysis, applied AI, robotics, and motorsport-related analytics.

 I work primarily with Python for data analysis and basic machine learning.
-I also have experience with SQL, Excel (including macros), SPSS, SAP, and Tableau.
+I also have experience with SQL, Excel (including macros), SPSS, SAS, SAP, and Tableau.
 I use both Ubuntu and Windows depending on the task.

 Most of my university coursework is already completed, which allows me to focus on practical projects and my bachelor thesis.